architector1324/micro-raytracer/README.md

 # Raytracing Microservice

-Tiny raytracing microservice written in [Rust](https://www.rust-lang.org/).
+Lightweight raytracing microservice written in [Rust](https://www.rust-lang.org/).

 The main idea is to use flags or [json](https://www.json.org/json-en.html) for generating images in terminal, shell scripts, http servers and etc.